nufke/LoxBerry-Plugin-Lox2MQTT/README.md

 Use the LoxBerry plugin webpage to configure the communication using MQTT.
 The plugin detects and lists the available Miniservers.
 For each Miniserver, the following configuration options are available:

+  * **Enable Miniserver in MQTT communication**: Enable or disable Miniserver in MQTT communication (default: enabled).
+Note that Miniserver(s) configured as Client can be controlled via a Gateway Miniserver and do not need to be enabled explicitly.

   * **Miniserver topic name**: MQTT topic name used when publishing control state changes and subscribing to Miniserver control commands (default: loxone)

   * **Options**: